Nywesh heading to Nebraska, commits to Western Nebraska - Austin Daily Herald

 He’s already spent a good portion of his summer working on his game as much as possible.

 “I felt that I can tap into another zone and I can work even harder than I did last year,” Nywesh said.
-“If I stay disciplined, the sky’s the limit.
+“If I stay disciplined, the sky’s the limit.”

 After playing off the ball as a shooting guard for much of his career, Nywesh made the full switch to point guard this winter and blossomed as Austin’s floor general.
 He averaged 14.7 points, 3.1 rebounds 4.3 assists and 4.2 steals per game in just his second season on the varsity team.